+\As a minimum, the information on the dog owner that will be shown to a member of the public will include:
-- 1. Are any other authorities or groups that should have access to the system?

-- \Box Yes please specify below.
+Are any other authorities or groups that should have access to the system? ☐ Yes - please specify below.

-- 🗆 No
+□ No

-- ⊠ Unsure
+☐ Unsure Until the scope and use of the proposed registry is known it is hard

+to comment on who should be given access.
+It should however ensure that the

+basic principles of privacy be adhered to.

 Please specify:

-- 2. What type of access should they have?
+2. What type of access should they have?

-- \Box View their own records
+☐ View their own records

-- □ Update their own records
+☐ Update their own records

-- □ View all records
+☐ View all records

-- □ Update all records
+☐ Update all records

-- $\hfill\square$ Approve changes to records
+☐ Approve changes to records